bernardosulzbach/bernardosulzbach.github.io/algorithms/index.md

 public algorithms and data structures repository at GitHub.
 Feel free to inspect my code and propose, or submit, any changes you want.

+# Rope

+A rope (or cord) is a data structure composed of smaller strings that is used for efficiently storing and manipulating a very big piece of text.
+Text editors may make use of this data structure so that insertions and deletions performed by the user can be done efficiently.

+See more about it on [its own page]({{ site.baseurl }}/algorithms/rope/).

 # Euclid's algorithm

 Finds the greatest common divisor (GCD) between two integers.